openspending/fiscal-data-package/spec/index.md

 ```
 {
   "name": "dimension-name",

-  # dimensionType is optional
+  # dimensionType is optional. it can be used to indicate this is a
-  # it can be used to indicate this is a standard type of dimension e.g. entity, classification, project etc
+  # standard type of dimension e.g. entity, classification, project
+  # etc

   "dimensionType": "...",
   "fields": [
     {